limey-bean/Anacapa/README.md

 ## High Level overview

+__Anacapa__ includes four modules:

-__Anacapa__ works in four steps.
-1) building reference libraries using [__CRUX__](https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools) 2) running quality control (QC) and assigning Amplicon Sequence Variants (ASV) using Dada2 (Sequence QC and ASV Parsing), 3) assigning taxonomy using Bowtie 2 and a Bowtie 2 specific Bayesian Least Common Ancestor (BLCA) (Assignment) and 4) Running exploratory data analysis and generating ecological diversity summary statistics for a set of samples (ranacapa).
+1) building reference libraries using [__CRUX__](https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools)
+2) running quality control (QC) and assigning Amplicon Sequence Variants (ASV) using Dada2 (Sequence QC and ASV Parsing),
+3) assigning taxonomy using Bowtie 2 and a Bowtie 2 specific Bayesian Least Common Ancestor (BLCA) (Assignment) and
+4) Running exploratory data analysis and generating ecological diversity summary statistics for a set of samples using [ranacapa](https://f1000research.com/articles/7-1734/v1).

 #### Step 1: CRUX: Creating Reference libraries Using eXisting tools

-For full details on building reference libraries using CRUX, please refer to the following: https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools.
+For full details on building reference libraries using CRUX, please refer to the CRUX Github Repository: https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools.

-This first part of the toolkit generates reference libraries needed for taxonomic assignment using __CRUX__.
-The output of __CRUX__ consists of two reference libraries, either unfiltered or filtered.
-Unfiltered libraries contain every dereplicated read found during the BLAST searches.
+This first part of the Anacapa toolkit uses __CRUX__ to generate reference libraries needed for taxonomic assignment.
+Briefly,the output of __CRUX__ consists of two reference libraries, either unfiltered or filtered.
+Unfiltered libraries contain every dereplicated read found during BLAST searches.
 The filtered library contains only reads with robust taxonomic assignments.
 Specifically we refer to robust taxonomic assignments as any reads that do not have the following in their taxonomic path: 'uncultured', 'environmental', 'sample', or 'NA;NA;NA;NA'.
-Prebuilt __CRUX__ reference libraries (12S - MiFish, 16S - EMP, 18S V4, 18S V8-9, 18S - EMP, PITS - Plant ITS2, CO1 and FITS - Fungal ITS [see Table 1] can be found at Dryad [https://datadryad.org].
+Prebuilt __CRUX__ reference libraries (12S - MiFish, 16S - EMP, 18S V4, 18S V8-9, 18S - EMP, PITS - Plant ITS2, CO1 and FITS - Fungal ITS) [see Table 1] can be found at Dryad [https://datadryad.org].
 Each library contains unique metabarcode specific reads that correspond to NCBI accession version numbers.
 Libraries consist of fasta files, taxonomy files, and a Bowtie 2 index library.

 <p align="center">
 <img src="/figures-and-tables-for-the-Github/Table_1.png">